Weissberger/RobotDashboard/README.md

 run `npm i`
 run `npm start`

+# Emailing mission history
+I've created a google account for testing but you should be able to change this to your own email (Update the MAIL_USER, MAIL_PASS in variables.env).
+To do so however you will need to also change the security settings to allow less secure apps to send emails on your behalf.
+Otherwise, you can use the one provided.

 # Notes
-The nav icon (company logo) is clickable and provides access to mission history via email as well as a logout function
+The nav icon (company logo) is clickable and provides access to emailing mission history as well as a logout function